 The Trump administration has made a rolling set of announcements on the application of tariffs on imports into the United States of America.
 Ai Group will update this page as we gain more understanding of the quantum and application of these tariffs.

 As with all major disruptions, the most important thing that companies can do is focus on communication and relationships.
-Make sure that you are communicating regularly with your customers, suppliers, service providers and peers.
+We recommend that you are communicating regularly with your customers, suppliers, service providers and peers.

 In some applications of the tariffs on imports from some countries, the percentage of US content is excluded from the new tariff upon application to the US Commerce Department.
 It is essential that you understand your supply chain and have robust material data processes so that you can support your US-based customer in any application that they may make.